How To Sell An Apartment in Seattle, WA

 The seller disclosure form is especially important and must be completed honestly.
 Even if there are no known defects, you must state so in the form.
 If there are existing issues with the apartment, they must be disclosed immediately, as failing to do so can lead to legal issues after the sale.

-A title company or an escrow company handles much of the heavy lifting during this stage.
-They manage the escrow process, coordinate the transfer of title, ensure funds are securely transferred, and record the closing with the county.
+A title company handles much of the heavy lifting during this stage.
+They manage the escrow process, coordinate the transfer of title, make sure funds are securely transferred, and record the closing with the county.

 Another critical part of the closing is the buyer’s mortgage approval.
 This step should be closely monitored, as delays or denials can cause a deal to fall through.
 If financing fails, your home may need to return to the market and renegotiate with new buyers, which can be especially challenging if it pushes your sale outside of peak selling season.
 Choosing a well-qualified buyer from the start can help reduce this risk and keep the home-selling process smooth.